Convoluted foam

 Self-adhesive foam pads

 Self-adhesive nodular foam offers extra convenience and versatility as it can be applied directly to various surfaces without the need for additional glue or fastening materials.
-This makes installation easy and quick, making it a convenient solution for sound absorption.
+The self-adhesive backing makes installation quick and easy, making it a convenient solution for sound absorption.

 How does convuluted foam differ from other sound-absorbing materials?